Mrunmay-0615/PersonalProjects/StyleTransfer/Readme.md

 * Lambda_identity - 5 (The relative weight of identity loss in the total loss)
 * Lambda_cycle - 10 (The relative weight of the cycle-consistency loss in the total loss)
 * Epochs - 100

+### Evaluation

+To evaluate content preservation, I am using the Structural Similiarity Imdex (SSIM score) which assesses the visual quality of an image by comparing its structural information, luminance, and contrast to a reference image.
+I have borrowed the implementation for SSIM score from [here](https://github.com/VainF/pytorch-msssim/blob/master/pytorch_msssim)

+To evaluate style transfer, I will use the discriminator's accuracy.
+If the style transfer is very good, the accuracy should be close to 50% as the discriminator will find it difficult to classify whether the image is synthetic or an actual Vangogh artwork.

+I evaluated the model on a test set of around 2000 images.
+The following metrics were obtained.